ryan880421/Web-Scraping-E-Commerce-Website-using-BeautifulSoup-and-Selenium/README.md

 # Web-Scraping-E-Commerce-Website-using-BeautifulSoup-and-Selenium
-##.
-Target Website:  target website:
+This is a side project to practice web scraping.
-https://www.the-citizenry.com/
+Target Website:  target website: https://www.the-citizenry.com/

 The phase3.py file is to scrape all the product information into csv.